-Capital Adequacy and Risk Committee (CARC)
+Capital Adequacy and Risk Committee

-This Board Committee comprises at least five members with a minimum of three non-executive directors.
+This Board Committee comprises at least five members with a minimum of three Independent Non-Executive Directors.
 The Chairman of the Committee is an independent non-executive director appointed by the Board.
 The Committee has the power to investigate any activity within the scope of its terms of reference.
-In the fulfilment of its responsibilities, the Committee may call upon the Chairman of the other Board Committees, any of the executive directors, officers or Bank secretary to provide it with information necessary to carry out its mandate subject to following a Board approved process.
+In the fulfilment of its responsibilities, the Committee may call upon the Chairmans of the other Board Committees, any of the Executive Directors, officers or company secretary to provide it with information necessary to carry out its mandate subject to following a Board approved process.

-The Committee has reasonable access to the Bank's records, facilities and any other resources necessary to discharge its responsibilities.
+The Committee has full access to the Bank's records, facilities and any other resources necessary to discharge its responsibilities.
 It has the right to obtain independent outside professional advice to assist with the execution of its duties, at Bank's cost, subject to following a Board approved process.